Thursday, July 27, 2023

 ... that is crowned by a Bockwindmühle.
 The dictionary translates this word into post mill, the earliest type of European windmill.

 Werder's Holy Ghost Church was built in 1858 in a neo-Gothic style.
-Nothing spectacular, but inside, there is a treasure, but the door was locked.
+It is nothing spectacular, but inside, there is a treasure, but the door was locked.

 ©Bautsch/Wikipedia